finbourne/lusid-sdk-csharp-preview/sdk/docs/GroupReconciliationsApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new GroupReconciliationsApi(config);
-            var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the staging rule sets.
-Defaults to return the latest              version of the staging rule sets if not specified. (optional) var page = page_example;  // string | The pagination token to use to continue listing comparison rulesets from a previous call to list              comparison rulesets.
+            var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the comparison rulesets.
+Defaults to return the latest              version of the comparison rulesets if not specified. (optional) var page = page_example;  // string | The pagination token to use to continue listing comparison rulesets from a previous call to list              comparison rulesets.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy,              filter, effectiveAt, and asAt fields must not have changed since the original request. (optional) var sortBy = new List<string>(); // List<string> | A list of field names to sort by, each suffixed by \" ASC\" or \" DESC\" (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many per page. (optional)